AshampooSystems/boden/docs/docs/guides/extending/writing_view.md

 	}
 	```

-## Sending notifications to the View
+## Sending Notifications to the View

-To allow the user to react the Button clicks we need a way to call functions of the View from the Core.
-For this we can use a combination of a [Notifier](../../reference/foundation/notifier.md) and a `WeakCallback`.
+To allow users of your new class to react to button clicks, you can use a combination of a [Notifier](../../reference/foundation/notifier.md) and a `WeakCallback`.

-First we add the `WeakCallback` to our Core:
+First, add the `WeakCallback` to your Core:

 ```C++
 class ExampleButtonView : public View